arashnrim/liste/README.md

 4. Install Cocoapods on your device by using `sudo gem install cocoapods` in Terminal.
 5. Navigate to the Xcode folder of Liste (`Liste/Liste/`).
 6. Enter `pod install` in Terminal.

+## Cloning via Xcode
+1. Open Xcode and select "Clone an existing project".
+2. Enter `https://github.com/arashnrim/Liste.git` in the text field.
+3. Select Clone and choose the branch `dev` to checkout to.
+4. Save the project somewhere accessible.
+5. Head over to the [Firebase console](https://console.firebase.google.com) and create a Firebase project.
+Follow all onboarding instructions.
+> Note: Do also enable **Authentication** and **Database** (Cloud Firestore)!
+>
+> Subnote: This project uses Cloud Firestore.
+If you'd like to make it into a Realtime Database project, please do so at your own discretion!
+6. Add an iOS app to your project and follow all instructions.
+Download the `GoogleService-Info.plist` file and place it in `Liste/Liste/`.

+*Optional, but just in case:*

+7. Install Cocoapods on your device by using `sudo gem install cocoapods` in Terminal.
+8. Navigate to the Xcode folder of Liste (`Liste/Liste/`).
+9. Enter `pod install` in Terminal.

 ### Using the Xcode Project
 - Always use `Liste.xcworkspace` instead of `Liste.xcodeproj`.
 The `xcworkspace` file has all the Cocoapods libraries installed.